JeffreyRiggle/useless-user-angular/README.md

 # UselessUserAngular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.7.

+This is a simple application created with the intention of comparing Angular's performance against some other popular front-end frameworks.
+[For more information](https://github.com/JeffreyRiggle/useless-user-results)

 ## Development server